Dhaulagiri Circuit Trek

 Meals

-Nepali, Continental, Indian and many other dishes
+Nepali, Continental, Indian, and many other dishes

 Trip Route

-kathmandu-Pokhara-Darbang- Dhaulagiri pass- Marpha- Jomsom-Pokhara-Kathamndu
+Kathmandu-Pokhara-Darbang- Dhaulagiri pass- Marpha- Jomsom-Pokhara-Kathmandu

 Highlights